kookehs/risk-of-raindrops/README.md

 # A comma-separated list of names for the stats.
 StatsToDisplayNames = Crit,Damage,Attack Speed,Armor,Regen,Move Speed,Jump Count,Experience

+# The font size of the title.
+TitleFontSize = 18

+# The font size of the description.
+DescriptionFontSize = 14

 # The X position as percent of screen width of the stats display.
 X = 10